KealanMcCormack/DDD-Secure-Software/README.md

 *In progress*

+*Done*

 3. Limit the number of consecutive failed authentication attempts to 3.
 - Either use ifs or listener
 4. If an IP address performs 3 consecutive failed authentication attempts, block it for a given amount of time (e.g., 20 mins).
 - Add login attempt service / db.
-Use a thread for the 20 minute thing

-*Done*

 6. Enforce the use of https.
 - Done (Once we don't need client side)
 11. Use BCrypt or a similar slow hashing functionality provided by Spring Security to store the passwords.